-Create a sense of community by organizing social events outside work hours.
+Create a sense of community by organizing creative social events outside work hours.
 This could be a drink after work on Friday, a Christmas meal at a restaurant or a trip to the bowling alley.
 Social events allow co-workers to get to know each other better.
 This can lead to enhanced teamwork and cooperation.
 However, no one should feel under pressure to take part in social activities and some employees may not be able to attend due to other commitments.

 7. Be Approachable

 No matter how busy you are, schedule some time each week or each fortnight to walk around your office and chat with everyone.
 See how each person is and how things are going for them.
 Take an interest in them as human beings.
 Show appreciation for their hard work.
 Employees who feel valued and appreciated will want to remain with your business.
 While walking around the workplace, look for ways to show everyone that their contribution is valued.